H+H Youth Choruses Faculty

 Teaching Assistant, Chorus of Tenors + Basses and Chamber Choir

-Hi, I am Nathaniel Smith and I am a music educator working in the Arlington Public schools teaching general music and choir at Ottoson Middle School.
-I have been into music since the 4th grade.
-I was a part of the Handel and Haydn Society’s Choir of Tenors and Basses when I was in high school.
-I was also a part of the Vocal Apprentice Program.
-This program really opened the door for me when I was auditioning for college.
-It allowed me to blossom into the singer I am today.
+"HHYC really opened the door for me when I was auditioning for college.
+It allowed me to blossom into the singer and educator I am today.
 In my high school, I joined every group at my school for singing.
 I then moved on to study music education at the University of Massachusetts, Amherst.
-After that, I landed my first job teaching music at Ottoson Middle School, where I am in my first year of teaching.
-I also teach choir and voice lessons in the week for my school.
-I am so excited to work with new youth and it has been a blast working alongside Dr. McDonald as the Teaching Assistant for the Choir of Tenors and Basses.
+I am so excited to work with new youth and it has been a blast working alongside my mentors on the faculty of HHYC."